Renee Ann Butler

 Capital planning for a business could include budgeting for new and replacement equipment, allocating funds for research and development, and determining whether the money exists for expansion or other major capital expenditures, and, if not now, when.

 Financial analysis is really a way of managing by the numbers.
 It involves a detailed look at the company’s finances and looks at changes historically.
 This type of analysis is less about business development as it is about managing the company the best way it can be managed.
-It looks at the basic efficiencies of the company and identifies anomalies and trends year over year.
+It looks at the basic efficiencies of the company and identifies trends year over year.